-As previously reported in December 2021, Section 204 of the Consolidated Appropriations Act, 2021 ("CAA") requires plan sponsors of group health plans to submit information annually about prescription drugs and health care spending to Centers for Medicare and Medicaid Services ("CMS") on behalf of the departments of Health and Human Services ("HHS"), Labor ("DOL"), and the Treasury (collectively, the "Departments").
+As previously reported in 2021, Section 204 of the Consolidated Appropriations Act, 2021 ("CAA") requires plan sponsors of group health plans to submit information annually about prescription drugs and health care spending to Centers for Medicare and Medicaid Services ("CMS") on behalf of the Departments of Health and Human Services ("HHS"), Labor ("DOL"), and the Treasury (collectively, the "Departments").
 The first deadline is December 27, 2022.
 CMS recently updated guidance related to this reporting requirement that provides some helpful clarification.

-What Must Be Reported?
+■ What is Reported?

 - Plan name

 - Plan number

 - Plan year

-- Employer size
+- Employer size (self-funded plans must elect an reasonable method of determining determine number of employees)

-- · Plan sponsor's principal place of business
+- Plan sponsor's principal place of business

-- Premiums (for self-funded plans, the premium equivalents)
+(for self-funded MEWAs, employer's principal place of business)